wiseman/initialisms/README.md

 This code is unoptimized and slow.
 If you try to decode more than 3 or 4 characters, you're going to be waiting a long time.

+You can use "$" to indicate the start of a sentence, for example "$obv".

 ### Corpora